dhhepting/dhhepting.github.io/_assignments/CS-280/project-proposal-5m.md

 ##### Tentative Plan

 Provide a plan, with some milestones, for realizing your chosen deliverable.
-This plan may look like an outline of what you plan to include.
+This plan may look like an outline of what you expect to include.
 If you are doing this with a group, make clear how each group member will participate in the final deliverable.

 ### Submission
 * submit a well-formatted [pdf](https://en.wikipedia.org/wiki/PDF) document on UR Courses